CycloneDX/cyclonedx-node-npm/README.md

                             (choices: "dev", "optional", "peer", default: "dev" if the NODE_ENV environment variable is set to "production", otherwise empty)
   --flatten-components      Whether to flatten the components.
                             This means the actual nesting of node packages is not represented in the SBOM result.
+                            (default: false)
   --short-PURLs             Omit all qualifiers from PackageURLs.
                             This causes information loss in trade of shorter PURLs, which might improve digesting these strings.
                             (default: false)
   --spec-version <version>  Which version of CycloneDX spec to use.
                             (choices: "1.2", "1.3", "1.4", default: "1.4")